Skip to main content

 Computer

-• Clean up desktop
+• Clean up your desktop.

-• Hide the taskbar if showing desktop
+• Hide the taskbar if showing desktop.

-• If showing demo, 1920×1080 screen resolution
+• If showing a demo, use 1920 x 1080 screen resolution.

-• Use latest browser (Edge or Chrome)
+• Use the latest browser (Edge or Chrome).

-• Clear browser history or switch profiles
+• Clear browser history or switch profiles.

-• Close unnecessary applications
+• Close unnecessary applications.

-• Turn off all notifications
+• Turn off all notifications.

-• Update your computer prior to your recording date or disable
+• Update your computer prior to your recording date or disable.

 Environment and wardrobe

-• Record from a private room or location (avoid disruptions)
+• Record from a private room or location (avoid disruptions).

-• No harsh lighting on your face or behind you
+• No harsh lighting on your face or behind you.

-• Warm light (desk lamp) is preferred
+• Warm light (desk lamp) is preferred.

-• Backdrop should be natural but uncluttered
+• Backdrop should be natural but uncluttered.

 • Teams background effects are useful.
 Consider one for your event.

-• Solid or subtle pattern shirt appropriate for your audience
+• Solid or subtle pattern shirt appropriate for your audience.

-• Avoid busy pattern, all white, or grass-green shirts (for green screen effects)
+• Avoid busy pattern, all white, or grass-green shirts (for green screen effects).

-Recording – PowerPoint
+Recording in PowerPoint

 1. To start recording within PowerPoint, open a new or blank presentation.
 On the Insert tab of the ribbon, select Screen Recording.